Vector35/binaryninja-api/docs/guide/type.md

 - `-x c -std=c99` to specify C99 mode
 - Other Clang-compatible command-line flags are accepted (eg `-fms-extensions`, `-fms-compatibility`, etc)

 You can specify that types from system headers, accessed via `#include <header.h>`, will be in the results.
-Otherwise, only files from user headers, accessed via `#include "headere.h"` will be used.
+Otherwise, only files from user headers, accessed via `#include "header.h"` will be used.

 You can also specify Define Binary Ninja Macros, which makes the type parser include the various parser extensions that Binary Ninja allows in the Type View editors, eg `__packed`, `__padding`, `__syscall`, etc. You probably only want to use this option when importing a header file exported using [Export Header File](#export-header-file).